By Marcin Wojtyczka

 Methods:

-- Halyard - Tie a loop (e.g. alpine butterfly) on the retrieving line 3-4m up from the mob so that you do not have to lean overboard to find attachment point.
-Next, clip a halyard onto the loop and winch the casuality onto the vessel (you should have a spare halyard with snap shackle and lifesling with the loop always ready to use).
+- Halyard - Tie a loop (e.g. alpine butterfly) on the retrieving line 3-4 m up from the mob so that you do not have to lean overboard to find attachment point.
+Next, clip a spare halyard onto the loop and winch the casualty onto the vessel (you should have a spare halyard with a snap shackle and lifesling with the loop always ready to use).
 Alternatively, tie a bowline at the end of the halyard and lasso the mob.
 Halyard is a simple and effective hoisting device.
-With a halyard and a winch even a small person could make a singlehanded rescue.
-The method is very quick but the vertical recovery can cause hydrostatic squeeze resulting in heart attack so if time allows, put additional lifeline under casualty knees to give a near-horizontal lift.
+With a halyard and a winch, even a small person could make a singlehanded rescue.
+The method is very quick, but the vertical recovery can cause hydrostatic squeeze resulting in a heart attack so if time allows.
+Putting an additional line under casualty knees to give a near-horizontal lift might do it.
+Also consider using a tackle so that you have more mechanical advantage when winching.

 - Pick-up sail or drogue - The MOB sail can be lashed with a strap-and-snap lock between the stanchions and toerail.
-The sailcloth sinks, and the casualty can be maneuvered in and then brought back aboard using a halyard winch.
-This method is not the easiest to setup but it can be used for unconscious person and it has the advantage that you lift in horizontal or near horizontal position which minimizes the risk of shock induced by sudden transfer from the water.
+The sailcloth sinks, and the casualty can be manoeuvred in and then brought back aboard using a halyard winch.
+This method is not the easiest to set up, but it can be used for an unconscious person, and it has the advantage that you lift in horizontal or near horizontal position which minimizes the risk of shock induced by sudden transfer from the water.
 If you do not have a specialized pick-up sail you could also use a drogue.

-Very practical article and video on recovery techniques can be found in this Yachting magazine article.
+A very practical article and video on recovery techniques can be found in this Yachting Monthly magazine article.

 Treatment